Community investment

 OrchLab: making a difference by making music

-Our UK team has joined forces with the world-renowned London Philharmonic Orchestra to bring the joy of creating music to adults with disabilities.
-This unique project, called OrchLab, is supported by pioneering assistive technology harnessed by Drake Music, experts in music, technology, and disability.
+Our UK team has partnered with the world-renowned London Philharmonic Orchestra (LPO) to support music-making and music appreciation among disabled adults through OrchLab.
+This unique project is delivered by the LPO in partnership with Drake Music, experts in music, technology, and disability.

-In 2022 we celebrated our second in-person OrchLab Festival Day, bringing 67 participants together to try out new OrchLab instruments and share the experience of making music with others.
+In that same year, we celebrated the fourth in-person OrchLab Festival Day, which united a record number of nearly 200 disabled guests, care staff and partner organisations to explore new OrchLab instruments and share the experience of making music with others.

 Improving community resilience

 Our company has built expertise in disaster management over the years, due to the environmentally vulnerable geolocation of Japan.
-In 2022 we supported a total of 83 programs in 39 countries, benefiting 211,630 people worldwide.
+In 2024, we supported a total of 71 programs in 22 countries, reaching a total of 150,000 people.

 In regions prone to disaster, the strength and sustainability of communities doesn’t rely solely on their ability to respond to disasters in the short term - it also depends on their resilience.